rackspace-cookbooks/rackspace_gluster/README.md

 Usage
 -----
 #### rackspace_gluster::server

+We assume that there is only one brick per chef node in this cookbook.
+Eventually this could be refactored into separate config arrays for bricks and volumes, which would allow for arbitrary numbers of bricks per node.

 Add service net IPs to Chef environment.
 NOTE: The order is very important to Gluster when it comes to creating the volume.